hvester/EndpointBuilder/README.md

 ### Schema generation

-Schema generation is based on `SchemaGenerator` in Swashbuckle.AspNetCore.SwaggerGen with modifications that fix some of the differences to the format that [FSharp.SystemTextJson](https://github.com/Tarmil/FSharp.SystemTextJson) uses with following settings:
+Schema generation is based on `SchemaGenerator` in Swashbuckle.AspNetCore.SwaggerGen with modifications that fix some of the differences to the format that [FSharp.SystemTextJson](https://github.com/Tarmil/FSharp.SystemTextJson) uses with the following settings:

 ```fsharp
 let options = JsonSerializerOptions(PropertyNamingPolicy=JsonNamingPolicy.CamelCase)